phonto1/Moe-Storage/Domain Join AzureStorage/Readme.md

-# Azure Storage Account Domain Join to onprem Active Directory Domain Service
+# Join an Azure Storage Account to The On-prem Microsoft Active Directory Domain Services.

-This PowerShell is designed to Simplify Joinging the Azure storage account to on-prem ADDS.
+This PowerShell is designed to Simplify Joinging the Azure storage account to your on-prem Microsoft ADDS.

-# Template description
+# PowerShell Script description

-This PS Script is dedicated to Domain Join an Azure Storage Account to the on-prem domin following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.
+This PS Script is used to for Joining an Azure Storage Account to the on-prem Microsoft AD Domin following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.

 ## Target audience